TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 Let's have a closer look at the latter example.
 In the variable `{blogs}` all blogs are "included" and then split into "blogs per page" (paginatedItems) by the :ref:`paginator <t3coreapi:pagination>`.
+The paginator has to be set up in the controller, see the :ref:`documentation on pagination <t3coreapi:pagination>` for a guide on how to achieve that.
 The curly brackets tell Fluid that it is a variable that was "assigned" to the template.
 In our case this was done in the :php:`indexAction()` of the `BlogController`.
 With the attribute `each` the `for` ViewHelper gets the `blog` objects over whom to iterate.
 The